emkhv/FAANG_around/README.md

 Welcome to my journey of conquering SQL challenges, particularly those dreaded FAANG interview questions.

 My name is Emma Khachatryan.
 I've been learning SQL for a year now.
-My journey started with data engineering, so DDL was a main focus for me for a while, but recently I decided to challenge myself and deepen my knowledge in DML `SELECT` statement.
+My journey started with data engineering, so DDL was a main focus for me for a while, but recently I decided to challenge myself and deepen my knowledge of DML's `SELECT` statement.

 At each step of the learning process, there comes a short period when you think you already learned the majority of the information about a topic.
-I myself often get trapped in that mindset.
+I often get trapped in that mindset.
 Then some encounters or discussions bring me back to the track of learning, as I realize there is more to every process in data analytics/science than I realize.

 In SQL, you can have the same output coming from completely differently structured queries, and these series are focused on that.